 I am a News Desk Producer on CNN’s International Desk and freelance journalist based in Atlanta after stints in Amman, Rio de Janeiro, and Mumbai.
-I was based for six years in Brazil, where I was a recipient of the annual Inter American Press Association scholarship and a stringer for the New York Times and USA Today.
+I was based for six years in Brazil, where I was the recipient of the Inter American Press Association scholarship and a stringer for the New York Times and USA Today.
 I reflected on major stories in Brazil during my time in the country in an interview with Foreign Policy Interrupted.

 I moved abroad in 2010 after working at the Christian Science Monitor and the Miami Herald.
-My work has appeared in Foreign Policy, The New York Times, USA Today, the Caravan, Latin Trade, GlobalPost, and the Islamic Monthly.
+My work has appeared in Foreign Policy, The New York Times, USA Today, Latin Trade, GlobalPost, and the Islamic Monthly.
 I covered Rio’s gastronomical scene at CulinaryBackstreets.com.
 I also was a research assistant for the journalist Glenn Greenwald’s “No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State” (Metropolitan Books, published May 2014).

 Those interested in my work may contact me at: taylor[dot]k[dot]barnes[at]gmail[dot]com.